Vacation rental condos in Maui

 Known as the Valley Isle, Maui has exactly what you want in an island vacation, whether that’s beautiful beaches, vibrant snorkeling, lush waterfall hikes, championship golf courses, or world-class surfing.
 Each part of the over 700-square-mile Hawaiian island offers a slightly different experience: Head to West Maui to stroll the bustling beachfronts of Kapalua Bay Beach, Kaanapali Beach, and Kahana, or peruse farmers’ markets in historic Lahaina or mellow Napili.
 In South Maui, upscale Wailea is famous for its ocean-view luxury condos and five-star spas, and nearby Kihei is a great central base if you want to explore Haleakalā National Park and the verdant eastern parts of the island.
 No matter where you stay, be sure to spend some quality time relaxing on the lanai.

-When is the best time to stay in a vacation rental in Maui?
+The best time to stay in a vacation rental in Maui

 There are essentially two seasons in Maui, but year-round, the temperature stays nice and warm.
 The summer season, May to October, is a little hotter, with temperatures in the mid-80s.
 Winters are slightly cooler, with temperatures in the high 70s.
 August, September, and October are the wettest months, but you can expect passing rain showers throughout the year.